decaporg/decap-cms/website/site/content/docs/update-the-cms-version.md

 ---
-title: Updating the CMS Version
+title: Update the CMS Version
 position: 60
 ---

-# Updating the CMS Version
+# Update the CMS Version

 The update procedure for your CMS depends upon the method you used to install Netlify CMS.